Tuesday, February 4, 2025

 The workshop was confined to the pujaris of the temple and Charya dancers of the Dance Mandal USA.
 The workshop aimed at giving comprehensive theoretical and practical training to the Americans how to prepare Newar-style Yomaris.

-According to chef Vaidya, this kind of workshop on Yomari making for Americans is held for the first time here in America.
-Chef Vaidya answered to numerous questions of the participants.
+According to culinary pedagogue Vaidya, this kind of workshop on Yomari making for Americans was held at the Vihara in Portland for the first time here in America.
+Chef Vaidya also answered to numerous questions of the participants.

 -------------------------